Ruoyong/clrng/README.md

 ## clrng
-We create this R package as a tool set for random number generation on GPUs in R.
+This clrng R package is built as a tool set for random number generation on GPUs in R.
+It is dependent on the gpuR package and utilize the MRG31k3p RNG from the clRNG, an OpenCL library by Pierre L’Ecuyer.

 ## Installation
 Install the current development version with

-library("devtools")
+library("devtools");
 devtools::install_github("Ruoyong/clrng")

-Citation
+## Citation
 Ruoyong Xu, Patrick Brown, Pierre L’Ecuyer (2021).
 A tool set for random number generation on GPUs in R.